 Check out all my articles on treating injuries.
 Explore the archives below or click the button to subscribe and never miss another post.

 Shoulder impingement is a really broad term that is used too often.
-It has become such a commonly used junk term, such as “patellofemoral pain.”
+It has become such a commonly used junk term, such as “patellofemoral pain,” especially with physicians.

 Find More Great Content